 We Ellisons lived upstairs, and our Pa and the Sohls lived downstairs.
 It made no difference whether you lived up or down, since doors were rarely closed and never locked.
 Pa, a very handy man, always seemed to be painting, wallpapering, chipping plaster, making a little hole into a big one in one room or another.
 If there wasn’t enough to do upstairs or downstairs, he was outdoors, pouring concrete to repair the sidewalk.

 There was a steady flow up and down the back stairs to see what was cooking.
 The scent of Aunt Jeanette’s famous chocolate cake, marbled with red and green and yellow, wafted up the stairs and beckoned us downward.
 With my most precious and talented mother often at her piano, the chords and melodies welcomed the downstairs cousins to trek up the stairs and sing along.
 In the warmer months, with doors and windows open, the neighbors, too, had the pleasure of hearing music, music, music.

 When my dad bought a spanking new Chevy wagon in 1957, Mom insisted on having three rows of seats.
 After all, Dad had many kids to transport to parks, beaches, bakeries, diners, grocery stores, the movies, music lessons, friends’ homes, you name it.
-Always chomping on a juicy cigar and whistling a tune, he was a devoted father and a cherished Uncle Sam.
+Always chomping on a juicy cigar and whistling a tune, he was a devoted husband and father and a cherished Uncle Sam.